Apologetics and the Family

 Also, there are a number of good private and public schools.
 Many teachers in these schools work extremely hard and have a desire to teach children to read and write.
 They often work for low wages and are extremely committed to helping children.
 I definitely admire that.

 There are also a number of excellent private Christian schools where children can receive solid Christian training from godly teachers.
-In many Christian schools, there is a strong emphasis on learning a Christian worldview with classes on Bible, history, science, government, etc. all from a Christian perspective.
+In many Christian schools, there is a strong emphasis on learning a Christian worldview with classes on Bible, history, science, government, etc., and all from a Christian perspective.